alex-serbet/DeepSeek-SDK/DOCUMENTATION.md

     public async Task<string> ProcessMessageAsync(string message)
     {
-        // Всегда используем using для cancellation tokens using var cts = new CancellationTokenSource(TimeSpan.FromSeconds(30));
+        // Always use using for cancellation tokens using var cts = new CancellationTokenSource(TimeSpan.FromSeconds(30));

         try